cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Other related risks

 Supply chain risk of hardware wallet
 As a product having a secret key management function, there is a so-called hardware wallet.
 Many hardware wallets connect to the management terminal such as PC via USB and perform key management operation from the management terminal.
 FIPS 140-2, etc. as a security certification of products with key management function, etc. However, since most of cryptographic algorithms handled by Crypto Assets are not subject to certification, the security of hardware wallet for Crypto Assets Unfortunately it is inevitable that the third-party accreditation system on insurance is inadequate.
-For this reason, while there are products with sufficient safety in the hardware wallet that circulates in Ichii, it is necessary to recognize that there are products with insufficient safety.
+For this reason, while there are products with sufficient safety in the hardware wallet that generally available, it is necessary to recognize that there are products with insufficient safety.
 Furthermore, even with products with certain safety, safety may be impaired by being crafted on the distribution route.
 For example, a hardware wallet that is loaded with malware in the middle of a sales channel, even if the purchaser newly generates a signing secret key in the hardware wallet, the attacker can use the signature secret It becomes possible to restore the key.

 ### Risks related to asset data

 The asset data is data for managing assets such as Crypto Assets and statutory currency held by customers and custodians.
 The secret key of the transaction signature shall not be included (see {{a-basic-model-of-online-system-of-a-crypto-assets-custodian-and-its-functional-components}}).
 As mentioned above, since asset data varies from custodians to custodians, we consider this as a more abstracted model in this document.
 Since detailed threat analysis and risk assessment need to be performed on the asset data handled by the actual custodian system, only the way of thinking is shown here.
 The main threats of asset data may be illegal rewriting, loss, or leakage.
-The factors include misoperation by the manager, malice of the righteous person, spoofing the legitimate person, malicious intent of the outsider, unintended behavior of the system.
+The factors include mis-operation by the manager, malice of the righteous person, spoofing the legitimate person, malicious intent of the outsider, unintended behavior of the system.
 In the example of the basic model in {{a-basic-model-of-online-system-of-a-crypto-assets-custodian-and-its-functional-components}}, there is a route from the exchange management system, the customer property management system, and the incoming coin determination unit.
 Among the threats of asset data, the following examples are considered as incidents due to illegal rewriting.
 A customer asset management system referring to unauthorized asset data may create an illegal transaction and flow through the normal process to the block chain ({{risk-of-unauthorized-use-of-signing-private-key}}).
 For example, it is possible to rewrite the holding amount recorded in the asset data, change the Crypto Assets transfer destination address, or the like.
 For example, by rewriting the list of addresses associated with the customer, illegal recombination of the amount held between customers or between customers and custodians within the asset data within the custodian will be made.
 As a transaction in the block chain the result is not reflected, assets that a customer or custodian should have had is lost.